grafana/azure-data-explorer-datasource/docs/sources/query-editor.md

 You must install and enable the LLM plugin to use this feature.
 {{< /admonition >}}

-The OpenAI query generator creates KQL from a natural language prompt.
+Select **OpenAI** mode to generate KQL from a natural language prompt.
 Install the [LLM app](https://grafana.com/grafana/plugins/grafana-llm-app/), then enable it.

 To use the query generator: